Roots revival: Roots revivals

 Music of Israel: Early Zionist settlers in Palestine, as far back as the 1880s, sought to create a new mode of Jewish folk music that was based on Biblical musical modes that had long since been abandoned.
-These composers, who included Matityahu Shelem, Yedidiah Admon, and many others, drew on Yemenite, Arabic and other antique sources to create a unique style that they considered a revival of ancient Jewish music.
+These composers, who included Matityahu Shelem, Yedidia Admon, and many others, drew on Yemenite, Arabic and other antique sources to create a unique style that they considered a revival of ancient Jewish music.
 The songs that they and their followers composed constitute a canonical body of folk music called "Songs of the Land of Israel."
 These songs are still widely performed today by popular artists.

 Another example of roots revival in Israel is the preservation of regional Jewish musical styles.
 The music of North African and Middle Eastern Jewish communities has morphed into an eclectic new style called "Muzika Mizrahit".
 Folksongs in Yiddish and Ladino have been revived and recorded by artists like Chava Alberstein and Yehoram Gaon.
 Yair Dalal incorporates stylistic elements of the music of his native Iraq in his synthetic musical style.

 Italian music: The diverse regions of Italy are home to dozens of varieties of folk music.
 By the 1950s, their popularity was declining rapidly and a group of musicians and musicologists founded organizations like Istituto de Martino and Nuovo Canzoniere Italiano to help preserve folk cultures.
 The following decade saw a revival of a number of traditions, including Ciccio Busacca's fusions of Sicilian folk styles, central Italy's jazzy modern folk, pioneered by Canzoniere del Lazio, the re-appearance of the lira through the work of Re Niliu, the popularization of diverse genres of northern Italian music and some of the work of world-famous tenor Enrico Caruso, who revitalized Naples' canzone napoletana tradition.
 In contrast to many other countries', Italy's roots revival has resulted in very little mainstream success.

 Japanese music: Though elements of traditional Japanese music can be found in some rock and pop from the country, the only major roots revival was Okinawan, and began in the late 1980s.
 Popularized Okinawan folk music includes genres like kawachi ondo and goshu ondo.

 Korean music: In the early 1970s, a genre called t'ong guitar developed, performed by singer-songwriters inspired by the likes of American Bob Dylan and Joan Baez.
 Korean folk has seen little popular success, though there has been some for the pansori, nongak and sanjo styles.